svenkreiss/databench/docs/frontend_api.rst

 When using the ``base.html`` template, the databench library and a few more libraries are already loaded.
-When using your own html template, the frontend library with the Socket.IO dependency are loaded by including
+When using your own html template, the frontend library needs to be loaded by including

 .. code-block:: html

-    <script src="/static/socket.io/socket.io.min.js"></script>
     <script src="/static/databench.js"></script>

 in the html body tag.